Be Prepared at the Polls

 Your guide to what you should pack and what you should expect at the polls.

-Election Day is Tuesday, November 8, 2022 — and voters across the country have already been casting ballots through early and absentee voting.
+Election Day is Tuesday, November 5th, 2024, and voters nationwide have already been casting ballots through early and absentee voting.
 If you’re voting on Election Day, look up your polling place and hours to find out where and when you can vote.

-Some states have strict rules about where you can vote, so check out Rock the Vote’s Know Your Rights page and get familiar with your state’s policies and your voting rights.
-Bookmark and/or screenshot the information so it’s handy for you or others in case you believe you are misinformed at the polls.
+Some states have strict rules about where you can vote, so check out Rock the Vote’s Know Your Rights page and familiarize yourself with your state’s policies and your voting rights.
+Bookmark and/or screenshot the information so it’s handy for you or others if you believe you’ve been misinformed at the polls.

 Be Prepared to Wait in Line